gridcoin-community/Gridcoin-Site/wiki/advantages&features.md

 which is much more energy efficient and makes the vast majority of the computation involved with Gridcoin useful scientific work.

-Third, Gridcoin has more active development and community.
+Third, Gridcoin has a more active development and community.
 For comparison [here](https://github.com/gridcoin-community/Gridcoin-Research/pulse/monthly) is Gridcoin's development activity in the last month and [here](https://github.com/cygnusxi/CurecoinSource/pulse/monthly) is CureCoin's.